Cheap Hotels in Pamplona

 Shopping in and around Pamplona

 There are three municipal markets in the city.
 Santo Domingo Market, Ensanche Market, ErmitagaÃ±a Market have, between them, over 100 stalls selling high-quality fruit, vegetable and meat among other things.
 The historic quarter contains a number of independent shops but you'll find most stores on the Mayor, Estafeta, Comedias and Zapateria streets.
 Most things that you'll need are obtainable in a city which has about 500 shops in total.

 Frequently asked questions about Hotels in Pamplona

-What are the most convenient hotel rates in Pamplona?Hotel A Pamplona in Pamplona offers one night in a double room at the price of £53.
+What is the cheapest price for a hotel in Pamplona?Pension Mari Asun in Pamplona offers one night in a double room at the price of £33.